Lyft customers being charged for fake damage

-(NewsNation) — Consumers are getting incorrectly and unfairly charged by Lyft drivers for damage fees that they didn’t leave behind.
+(NewsNation) — Consumers are getting incorrectly and unfairly charged by Lyft drivers for damages they didn’t leave behind, according to a NewsNation investigation.

-A NewsNation investigation found It’s become a common scam.
+The investigation found that the scam is quite common.
 A rider gets out of a Lyft and gets a notification that they are being charged for damages to the car that they didn’t cause.
-When they contest the charges, Lyft tells them it’s investigated, and the rider is shown photos as proof.
+When they contest the charges, Lyft tells them it has investigated, and the rider is shown photos as proof.

-On a recent trip to Miami, Emily Eliseo did what she’s done countless times before: She ordered a Lyft — the ride was short and unmemorable until she got home.
+On a recent trip to Miami, Emily Eliseo did what she’s done countless times before: She ordered a Lyft, and her ride was short and unmemorable — until she got home.

 “I got a notification saying that I was charged for damages,” Emily Eliseo recalled.
 “The driver had sent in photos that I had damaged the car, and it’s Lyft’s policy to charge a fee depending on the damage, so they charged $150 for the alleged damage.”

 Her driver said she damaged the car and even sent Lyft pictures of what Emily said looked like vomit.
-She tried to get in touch with Lyft, but without any luck, she turned to social media
+She tried to get in touch with Lyft but with no luck, so she turned to social media

 “That’s the only way to get these companies’ attention,” Eliseo said.

 On Twitter, Eliseo realized she was not alone.
-In April, Paul, a frequent Lyft rider, said he was charged $80 for reportedly spilling a drink in his Lyft.
+In April, a frequent Lyft rider identified only as Paul said he was charged $80 for reportedly spilling a drink in his Lyft.

-“I wrote to them and I said what was this for and they said this is for having an open container of beer in the car and spilling it,” Paul said.
+“I wrote to them and I said, ‘What was this for?’ and they said this is for having an open container of beer in the car and spilling it,” said Paul, who denied the claim.

 Chris Elliott, who runs the consumer advocacy blog Elliott Advocacy, says he’s seen a recent uptick in these Lyft damage scams.